AcademySoftwareFoundation/rez/CONTRIBUTING.md

 To begin development on Rez you'll first need to set up your development environment.
 There are many ways you can do it, but this is the recommended approach.
-This approach will automatically create a virtual environment for you, patches the Rez binaries, and copies completion scripts.
+This approach will automatically create a virtual environment for you, patch the Rez binaries, and copy completion scripts.
 All tests will be run this way.

 1. Fork the repo and clone it.
 2. Create a new Git branch and check it out.